niklasbuschmann/contrast/index.md

 layout: page
 title:  "Mike Riess"
 ---

-# Home page of Mike Riess
-- Doctor of philosophy in business administration (Predictive and prescriptive process monitoring)
+I'm a Doctor of Philosophy in predictive and prescriptive process monitoring.
+I work as a data scientist in the telecommunications sector, focusing on problems at the intersection of customer value management and business process optimization.

 ![Mike](Mike.png)